na-na-hi/renget/archive/how2playba.md

 >Important stuff to know
 The highest bonus will be saved, so if you 1\* a quest stage with the max bonus then 3\* it with a different team, you can sweep the stage and get the highest bonus.
 This also works vice versa (first 3\*, then 1\* with max bonus).

+Example:
+Stage 1 drops 20x and 15y.
+Team with 100% bonus for x clears stage 1 with 1\* Stage 1 now drops 40x and 15y (1\*)
+Team with 100% bonus for y clears stage 1 with 3\* Stage 1 now drops 40x and 30y (3\*)

 You unlock the welfare/free unit by doing the story missions (the very 1st one).
 Do this before you farm the quest stages.

 >I'm a newbie and there's an event going on, but I can only clear up to stage X. What do I do?